pourmand1376/hugopapermod_english/content/posts/2023/YOLOv5-Interpretability-GradCAM/index.md

 I suppose that you have seen Grad-CAM before.
 You know that it is fairly easy to use for lots of PyTorch models.
 You just backprop the class variable up to a layer and then visualize it.

 However, YOLO is different.
 We have a non-differentiable module called [NMS](https://towardsdatascience.com/non-maximum-suppression-nms-93ce178e177c) (Non-Maximal Suppression).
+It is not technically correct to say that NMS is non-differentiable.
+However, we can say that since NMS is a greedy algorithm, we can define many functions to use for the derivative of NMS.
+So, we need to see which one is the best.

 In fact, it is a greedy algorithm which filters out overlapping boxes in YOLO to make predictions more accurate.

 So, before using NMS module, everything is differentiable.